fennel-ai/client/docs/pages/concepts/introduction.md

 `country` (of type string), and `signup_time` (of type datetime).
 For now, ignore the `field(...)` descriptors - they'd be explained soon.

 How to get data into a dataset?
-It's possible to hydrate datasets from external data sources:
+It's possible to hydrate datasets from external data sources.
+First we define the external sources by providing the required

-First we define the external sources by providing the required credentials:
+credentials:

 ```python
 from fennel.sources import source, Postgres, Kafka